gaheldev/godot-version-manager/README.md

 # ✨ Features

 * download any release of Godot > 3.0 from the command line
-* set a Godot version per project
+* use a Godot version per project and track it with git
-* set a system's default version for Godot, with desktop shortcut
+* set a system's default version of Godot, with desktop shortcut

 <br/>